oracle/terraform-kubernetes-installer/README.md

 #### Deploying a new cluster

-Override any of the above input variables in your terraform.vars and run the plan and apply commands:
+Override any of the above input variables in your terraform.tfvars and run the plan and apply commands:

 ```bash
 # verify what will change